+This course will primarily be a discussion seminar.
 This class will also contain a larger project each semester: in the first semester, a historical fiction project set around a story in the history of science; in the second semester, a presentational satire of misuses of the scientific method and an analysis of the data we gathered in tracking discussion throughout the first semester.
 There will also be larger interdisciplinary projects constructed collaboratively with the science, mathematics, and history classes.
+To this end, students' responsibilities for this course include: